bigtiger/rubinius.github.io/doc/en/how-to/write-documentation.markdown

 To add documentation for an existing topic or to fix existing documentation:

-1. Open the file for the topic under `web/doc/LANG`.
+1. Open the file for the topic under `./doc/LANG`.
 1. Add or improve the documentation.
-1. To view your updates while you are working on them, run `rbx -S jekyll serve --watch` in the `web/` directory.
+1. To view your updates while you are working on them, run `rbx -S jekyll serve --watch` in the the root of the repository.
 1. Once finished adding or editing documentation, commit your changes to the source files.

-1. Run `rbx -S jekyll build` in the `web/` directory to force update of all generated files in `web/_site`.
-1. Commit the generated files.
-If making a small change, the generated files can be committed with the documentation source files.
-If making many changes, commit the generated files separately to make reviewing changes more simple.
+   **Note:** Github generates the HTML output so there is no need to commit generated files.

 ### Adding New Documentation

 To add documentation for which no existing topic exists:

-1. Create a new file with the .markdown extension under `web/doc/LANG`.
+1. Create a new file with the .markdown extension under `./doc/LANG`.
 1. Set up the attributes to link the new file into the existing files.
 This will require editing the _previous_ and _next_ attributes of the existing files to insert the new file, as well as adding an entry to